ZenVendor/todo/README.md

 # TODO CLI app
-While TODO apps are a dev learning meme, I found that I'm having trouble keeping track of things.
-Also, I've been trying to find a meaningful project for a beginner, so it made sense.

-This is a simple command line TODO program.
+This is a simple Linux command line TODO program.
 It does one thing at a time, by design.

 There is also a second executable, todo-prompt, displaying count of open and overdue tasks as [0:0] for use in PS1 string.

 ## Config
-There is a simple config file using YAML format.
+There is a config file using YAML format.
+It is created with prepare command.
-The program first checks current directory and $HOME/.config/todo dir for existenece of the config file and uses the first one it finds.
-If it doesn't find anything, a default config is created.

-* Default config dir: $HOME/.config/todo
+Prepare command by default creates the config in $XDG_CONFIG_HOME or $HOME/.config/todo if the former is not set.
+Using --local argument creates the files in current directory.
+Main program looks for the config file in the current dir, XDG_CONFIG_HOME and then $HOME/.config/todo

-* Default config file: todo.yml
+* Default config file: todo_config.yml
 * Default db file: todo.db

 ### Config parameters:
 * dblocation: $HOME/.config/todo/
-* dbname: "todo"
+* dbname: "todo.db"
 * dateformat "2006-01-02"

 ## Functionality

 1. **Current functions:**
-	* Add task with or without due date
+	* Add task
-    * Update task description and/or due date
+    * Update task
-    * Remove due date
+    * Set task completed
+    * Reopen task
+    * Delete task
 	* List tasks (default)
 		* open (default)
 		* closed